moonrhythm/biomatic/README.md

 ```

 ## Configuration
-You can configure things such as Color, Spacing, Breakpoint, or Add/Remove/Change value to Atomic Class to match your design or branding.
+You can configure things such as Color, Spacing, Breakpoint, or Add/Remove/Change Values to Atomic Class to match your design or branding.

 All configurations located in [config.scss](https://github.com/BioMaRu/biomatic/blob/update-readme-build/src/config.scss)

 The easiest way build Biomatic is using Gulp.

-First, install devDependencies using yarn or NPM.
+___First, install devDependencies using yarn or NPM.__
 ```shell
 yarn
 ```